MaxJackson/HSL_Dev/README.md

 ### CV_dev.py
 Analyzes conduction velocity.
 The user selects a file, the two channels across which to analyze conduction velocity, then the region of data across which to analyze conduction velocity.
 The output is written to the command line for review.

-### Neuro_Pca_dev.py
+### spike_PCA_dev.py
 Analyzes and graphs spike features.
 The user selects a file and the channels to analyze within that file.
+The script generates and saves full MEA plots of voltage data, then spike PCA plots for each individual channel.

 ### mcd_datatool_gen.py
 Generates bulk conversion scripts for MC DataTool.
 The user selects a folder, then the script generates a conversion script for MC_Datatool to convert all of the .mcd files in the folder and its subfolders.